 We analyze conditions under which campaign rhetoric may affect the beliefs of the voters over what policy will be implemented by the winning candidate of an election.
 We develop a model of repeated elections with complete information in which candidates are purely ideological.
 We analyze an equilibrium in which voters' strategies involve a credible threat to punish candidates who renege of their campaign promises, and all campaign promises are believed by voters, and honored by candidates.
-We obtain that the degree to which promises are credible in equilibrium is an increasing function of the value of a candidate's reputation.
-We also show how the model can be extended so that rhetoric also signals candidate quality.
+We characterize the maximal credible campaign promises and obtain that the degree to which promises are credible in equilibrium is an increasing function of the value of a candidate's reputation.